 Your first step towards improving NPS is to understand why customers gave your brand a low score in the first place.
 You may wonder how you can do this without disturbing your customers again.
 Well, here’s what we suggest.

-You can add a separate suggestion box below NPS scale in the survey.
-While some customers may simply rate your services and submit the form, some may actually end up giving you more feedback for your services.
+You can add a separate suggestion box below the NPS scale in the survey.
+While some customers may simply rate your services and submit the form, some may end up giving you more feedback for your assistance.
 So, always look out for such customers.

 ii.
 Train Your Employees

 A lot depends on your employees when it comes to improving customer satisfaction and boosting loyalty.
-That’s why it is important that you train your customer service team, especially your customer-facing employees on how to create a great experience for customers that results in more brand promoters.
+That’s why you must train your customer service team, especially your customer-facing employees, to create an excellent experience for customers that results in more brand promoters.

 Besides these two suggestions, we’d also recommend you to: